-The grade for the presentations will be based on: 1)whether your topic is related to the readings for that week; 2)whether you go beyond the material in the readings to provide the class with new information or a new perspective; 3)whether you use effectively at least TWO scholarly or research-based sources; 4)whether the presentation itself is clear and well-organized.
-A paragraph describing your presentation and a list of sources on which you relied is due on Sakai by SIX pm BEFORE the class in which you give your presentation.
-Late submissions will lower the grade for the presentation.
+The grade for the presentations will be based on: 1) whether your topic is related to the readings for that week; 2) whether you go beyond the material in the readings to provide the class with new information or a new perspective; 3) whether you use effectively at least TWO scholarly or research-based sources; 4) whether the presentation itself is clear and well-organized.

-Please note: There will be a number of students assigned to the same week (your group) and students will need to coordinate with others in the group to avoid repetition.
+There will be a number of students assigned to the same week (your group) and students will need to coordinate with others in the group to avoid repetition.
 One easy way to avoid repetition is to divide up the readings for that day among the group members.
 Then each group member could choose a topic related to issues raised in one of the assigned articles.
 Groups might also decide to pursue a comparative perspective on the topic and each group member choose to investigate how the issue is handled in a country outside the United States.
 There will be class time set aside for group meetings.
-Additional information on locating and evaluating sources and on making effective presentations will also be offered over the course of the semester.